Welcome to the Indian River Lakes Region!

 The Indian River Lakes system, located on the St. Lawrence River plain in Jefferson and St. Lawrence Counties, includes 18 natural lakes.
 The region takes its name from the Indian River, a picturesque mostly slow-moving river that begins as a small stream at Indian River Village and flows almost 100 miles to Black Lake, where it joins the Oswegatchie River which flows into the St. Lawrence River.

-Through community building and educational programming, the IRLC seeks to cultivate an enduring recognition of our interconnection and our responsibility to walk softly upon the earth so that future generations can enjoy the lakes as we do now.
+Through community building and educational programming for both adults and children, the IRLC seeks to cultivate an enduring recognition of our interconnection and our responsibility to walk softly upon the earth so that future generations can enjoy the region and the waters as we do now.

 It is vital to our health to spend time outdoors and tune into the landscape and wildlife that surrounds us.
 We invite you to visit one of our preserves and hike one of our trails!
 We promise you that you’ll see just how special this place is.

 Thank you to the our 2021 business sponsors who Support the IRLC in our Mission and are Making a Difference in our Indian River Lakes Community.